 young babies need in order to grow and develop properly.
 Also, the protein in

 cow's and goat's milk is very hard for young babies to digest.

-this transition smoothly if you follow these tips:
+this transition to other foods smoothly if you follow these tips:

 By 12 months, your child will be able to eat many of the same

 foods the rest of the family eats.
 Your child can sit with you at the table for

 short periods of time during meals.
 Sharing meals with your child allows him or

 her see you eating a variety of foods, which makes it more likely that your